MotionInput/Team14-CopyClare/docs/source/testing.rst

    :widths: 30, 600, 600

-   "1", "No quick overview of all attempts", "Progress chart" "2", "UI not intuitive enough", "Pop-up tutorial" "3", "No landing page to properly launch app", "Created landing page" "4", "Colour scheme is not 'professional'", "Changed colour theme to muted blue" "5", "User's camera is too small during exercise sessions", "Changed layout of Exercise page to maximise user's camera"
+   "1", "No quick overview of all attempts", "Progress chart" "2", "Quick walkthrough of all features would be preferred", "Pop-up tutorial" "3", "No landing page to properly launch app", "Created landing page" "4", "Colour scheme is not 'professional'", "Changed colour theme to muted blue" "5", "User's camera is too small during exercise sessions", "Changed layout of Exercise page to maximise user's camera"